What is a credit union?

 - Checking accounts offering convenience, versatility, and premium value

-- Liberal ATM access policies and locations to avoid surcharges
+- ATM locations to avoid surcharges

 - Lower rates on loans, credit lines, and mortgages

 - Lower and fewer service fees